CalRecycle

-The California Department of Resources Recycling and Recovery (also known as CalRecycle) is a branch of the California Environmental Protection Agency that oversees the state's waste management, recycling, and waste reduction programs.
+The California Department of Resources Recycling and Recovery, branded as CalRecycle, is a branch of the California Environmental Protection Agency that oversees the state's waste management, recycling, and waste reduction programs.
 CalRecycle was established in 2010 to replace the California Integrated Waste Management Board.
 It is known for administering the California Redemption Value (CRV) program, among other responsibilities.

 History

 State Solid Waste Management Board

 The original waste management agency, the State Solid Waste Management Board, was established in 1972.
 It was renamed the California Waste Management Board in 1982.

 California Integrated Waste Management Board

 The California Integrated Waste Management Board (CIWMB) was established in 1989 under AB 939 introduced by Byron Sher of the California State Assembly and signed into law by Governor George Deukmejian.

 The CIWMB was one of six agencies under the California Environmental Protection Agency (abbreviated Cal/EPA, to distinguish it from the federal United States Environmental Protection Agency—EPA).
 The CIWMB was led by a six-member policy-making Board.
 Four members of the Board were appointed by the governor, and each branch of the Legislature made one appointment.
 Board terms ran for up to four years.

 In 2005, Governor Arnold Schwarzenegger proposed to eliminate the CIWMB as well as 87 other state boards and commissions.
 California state senator Tony Strickland introduced Senate Bill (SB) 63 in January 2009 to dissolve the CIWMB; Governor Arnold Schwarzenegger signed SB 63 into law in July 2009.
 The California Integrated Waste Management Board—CIWMB became defunct on January 1, 2010.